jindrichmynarz/dissertation/parts/linked_data.md

 An RDF graph can be decomposed into a set of statements called RDF triples.
 An RDF triple can be defined as $(s, p, o) \in (I \cup B) \times I \times (I \cup B \cup L)$.
 In such triple, $s$ is called *subject*, $p$ is *predicate*, and $o$ is *object*.
-As the definition indicates, subjects can be either IRIs or blank nodes, predicates can be only IRIs, and objects can be both IRIs, blank nodes, and literals.
+As the definition indicates, subjects can be either IRIs or blank nodes, predicates can be only IRIs, and objects can be IRIs, blank nodes, or literals.
 Predicates are also often referred to as properties.
 RDF graphs can be grouped into RDF datasets.
 Each graph in an RDF dataset can be associated with a name $g \in (I \cup B)$.
 RDF datasets can be thus decomposed into quads $(s, p, o, g)$, where $g$ is called *named graph*.

 What we described above is the abstract syntax of RDF.
-In order to be able to exchange RDF graphs and datasets a serialization is needed.
+In order to be able to exchange RDF graphs and datasets, a serialization is needed.
 RDF can be serialized into several concrete syntaxes, including Turtle [@Beckett2014], JSON-LD [@Sporny2014], or N-Quads [@Carothers2014].
-An example of data describing a public contract serialized in Turtle is shown in [@lst:example-turtle].
+An example of data describing a public contract serialized in the Turtle syntax is shown in [@lst:example-turtle].

 ```{#lst:example-turtle caption="Example data in Turtle"}
 @prefix contract: <http://linked.opendata.cz/resource/isvz.cz/contract> .